What is a Pinched Nerve?

 - Muscle weakness in the affected area

-It’s typical when you have been diagnosed with a punched nerve for your physican to recommend no more activities which may cause or aggravate the compression.
+It’s typical when you have been diagnosed with a pinched nerve for your physician to recommend no more activities.
+Being that activities may cause or aggravate the compression.

-Medications: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), can help relieve pain.
+Medications Nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen sodium, can help relieve pain.

-It’s typical for corticosteroid injections to be recommended.
-These are usually given by injection and may help minimize pain and inflammation.
+Corticosteroid injections are often recommended.
+They are given by injection and commonly minimize pain and inflammation.

-Physcial Therapy: Physical therapy is a very important treatment method.
-This method can teach you exercises to help stregnthen and stretch muscles that are affecting the pinched nerve.
+Physical Therapy is a very important treatment method.
+This method teaches you how to strengthen and also stretch muscles.

-The surgical procedure may involve removing bone spurs or apart of a herniated disc in the spine to allow more room for the nerve to pass through.
+The surgical procedure involves removing bone spurs or apart of a herniated disc in the spine.
+In the hope that the nerve will to pass through.